slerman12/Help-me/2-Opposing-views.md

 > [!NOTE]
 > ### Giles
 >
 > Buffy the Vampire Slayer was my and Henry's favorite show.
-In season 6 of Buffy, her Watcher (advisor) Giles had to leave.
+In season 6 of Buffy, her Watcher — advisor — Giles had to leave.
 He sang a song with the lyrics, ["I know I said that I'd be standing by your side.
 But I...
 But I'm standing, in the way."](https://youtu.be/4YKg6016rTQ?si=o4e-46-oq1laf_23)

 ## Chenliang Xu